Using LDAP Server's Security Information

 You can also manually start the synchronization by selecting the Synchronize Now button.
-Then when the synchronization is completed, the Synchronization Information table will be displayed showing which users and roles/groups have been modified and removed.
+Then when the synchronization is completed, Logi Report Server displays the Synchronization Information table showing which users and roles/groups have been modified and removed.
 Select Back to return to the Synchronize tab.

-You can predefine role maps for the imported LDAP users, then when an LDAP user account is imported, Logi JReport Server can automatically assign it to specific roles created on the server according to the map.
+You can predefine role maps for the imported LDAP users, then when an LDAP user account is imported, Logi Report Server can automatically assign it to specific roles created on the server according to the map.
 A role map consists of two parts: Search Filter String and Corresponding Role Name.
-When an imported LDAP user account matches the filter condition, it will automatically be added to a specific role.
+When an imported LDAP user account matches the filter condition, Logi Report Server will automatically add it to a specific role.

 To create a role map:

-- In the Search Filter String text box, input the search filter criteria.
+- In the Search Filter String text box, type the search filter criteria.

 - From the Corresponding Role drop-down list, select a role to which you want to assign the matching users.

-- Select Test to test the contents of the filter.
+- Select Test to test the content of the filter.
 The result of the test does not affect the creation of the new role map.

 - Select Save to create the role map.

-You can create as many role maps as you need and they are listed in the role map table.
-For any role map you can edit it as follows:
+You can create as many role maps as you need.
+Logi Report Server lists them in the role map table.
+You can edit any role map as follows:

 - To edit a role map, select the Edit link in the role map row and then modify the settings.

-- To test the contents of the filter of a role map, select Test in the role map row.
+- To test the content of the filter of a role map, select Test in the role map row.

-- To remove unwanted role maps, select the checkboxes ahead of them and select Delete.
+- To remove unwanted role maps, select them and select Delete.

-Logi JReport Server can access an LDAP server directly to look for LDAP users via LDAP Security API implementation, which could be your own LDAP implementation or be implemented using Logi JReport's Security API (for details about the Security API, see the jet.server.api.custom.security package in the Logi JReport Javadoc in
+Logi Report Server can access an LDAP server directly to look for LDAP users via LDAP Security API implementation, which could be your own LDAP implementation or be implemented using Logi Report's Security API (for more information, see the jet.server.api.custom.security package in the Logi Report Javadoc).

 To use LDAP Security API implementation, you will need to turn on the LDAP security providers.
 There are three approaches to achieve this: